s-glass/data-structures-and-algorithms/python/code_challenges/cc31/README.md

 ## Code Challenge: Class 31

 Sarah Glass for 401 Python
-Collaborated with Anthony, Dan, and Logan in the class at a Remo table
+Collaborated with Anthony, Dan, Slava, and Logan in the class at a Remo table

 **Description:**